rixiobarrios/mergeConflicts/readme.md

 confirm you as a collaborator to the repo Student 1 created.
 Check your email (it could take a few minutes to come through) and click the confirmation link.

-After Student 1 has pushed their code:
+After Student 1 has pushed their code up to the repo, do this in your local sandbox directory:

 1. `git clone <url>`
-2. `cd emergency_compliment`
+2. `cd merge_practice`
 3. `npm install`
 4. `code .`